VincentH-Net/QuickCross/Readme.md

 An iOS data binding is a one-on-one binding between an iOS UIView, such as a UITextField or UIButton, and a viewmodel property or command.
 You can specify bindings with (a combination of):

 1. Code in the controller that creates the containing view
+2. Segue identifiers
-2. Binding parameters in the `Bind` user-defined runtime attribute (of type `String`) in XCode (this is supported in iOS 5.0 or later)
+3. Binding parameters in the `Bind` user-defined runtime attribute (of type `String`) in XCode (this is supported in iOS 5.0 or later)

 Note that for performance reasons, iOS data binding allows **no more than one view** (within the same rootview) to be bound to a property.
 If you need to update multiple views with the same property value, you can do that by overriding the `UpdateView()` method in your controller class, and adding [a few lines of code](#binding-multiple-ios-views-to-a-viewmodel-property).

 Finally, note that **you do not need to use the QuickCross implementation of iOS data binding** if you prefer not to.
 You can subscribe to the standard .NET data binding events (`PropertyChanged` on viewmodels, `CanExecuteChanged` on `RelayCommand` viewmodel commands, and `CollectionChanged` on `ObservableCollection` viewmodel properties) from your code in any view type, and handle data binding any way you like.
 In this case you can keep using the [New-View command](#new-view), if you [add your own view template files](#customizing-and-extending-command-templates).

 #### iOS Binding Parameters in XCode ####
 iOS UIViews do not have a native general-purpose property that can be used to specify binding parameters (such as the Tag property on Android views).
 QuickCross solves this by adding support for a user-defined runtime attribute named `Bind`, of type `String`.
+In addition to using the Bind attribute, you can **bind a Storyboard Segue** to a command in XCode by setting the Segue identifier to the name of a viewmodel command.

-To specify binding parameters in XCode:
+To specify binding parameters in XCode through the Bind attribute:

-1. Select the object for which you want to specify the binding parameters (e.g. a UILabel, a UIButton or a UITableView).
+1. Select the object for which you want to specify the binding parameters (e.g. a `UILabel`, a `UIButton` or a `UITableView`).
 2. In the Identity Inspector (in the [utility area](https://developer.apple.com/library/mac/recipes/xcode_help-general/AbouttheUtilityArea/AbouttheUtilityArea.html)), under the **User Defined Runtime Attributes** header, click on the **+** to add an attribute.
 3. Change the **Key Path** of the new attribute to `Bind`, set the **Type** to `String`, and specify the binding parameters (see below for details) in **Value**.